pyvista/pyvista/CONTRIBUTING.rst

    python -m pytest -v --doctest-modules pyvista

-Build the documentation with:
+Build the documentation on Linux or Mac OS with:

 .. code:: bash

    make -C doc html

+Build the documentation on Windows with:

+   cd doc
+   python -msphinx -M html . _build

-The finished documentation can be found in the ``doc/_build/html`` directory.
+The generated documentation can be found in the ``doc/_build/html`` directory.

 Style Checking